CorneliusDeng/UESTC/Learn record and summarize_CorneliusDeng.md

       - **Different Classes of Problems**

-        P: a solution can be solved in polynomial time.
+        P: a solution can be solved in polynomial time.（多项式时间）

         NP: a solution can be checked in polynomial time.